nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 Together, these fields define the parameters and constraints of a transaction, ensuring that it can be validated and executed in a manner consistent with the Ethereum protocol.

-##### 1.2.3.2 Transaction Receipt
+##### 1.1.3.2 Transaction Receipt

-After a transaction is executed, a transaction receipt is generated, which provides a summary of the transaction’s execution.
-As detailed in Section 4.4.1 of the Ethereum Yellow Paper, a transaction receipt includes the following fields:
+After a transaction executes, a transaction receipt summarizes its execution, as detailed in Section 4.4.1 of the Ethereum Yellow Paper.
+It includes:

-- Post-Transaction State Root: This is the root of the global state trie after the transaction has been executed.
-It serves as a cryptographic proof of the new state, allowing anyone to verify the state of the blockchain post-transaction.
+- Post-Transaction State Root: The root of the global state trie after the transaction, serving as cryptographic proof of the updated state.
-- Cumulative Gas Used: This field records the total amount of gas used in the block up to and including the transaction in question.
-It provides an insight into the gas consumption of the entire block.
+- Cumulative Gas Used: The total gas used in the block up to and including the transaction, showing block-wide gas consumption.
-- Bloom Filter: The bloom filter is a compact data structure that encodes information about the logs generated during the transaction execution.
-It is used for efficient searching and filtering of logs by decentralized applications and users.
+- Bloom Filter: A compact structure encoding logs for efficient searching and filtering by users and applications.
-- Logs: Logs are data records generated during the execution of a transaction, often as a result of events emitted by smart contracts.
-These logs are not stored on the blockchain but are included in the transaction receipt, allowing for easy retrieval and verification by external applications.
+- Logs: Data records from transaction execution, often from smart contract events, stored in the receipt for external access.

-The transaction receipt thus encapsulates key information about the execution of the transaction, providing both a historical record and a tool for developers and users to analyze and interact with past transactions.
+The transaction receipt provides a historical record and a tool for analyzing and interacting with past transactions.

-##### 1.2.3.3 Transaction Execution Process
+##### 1.1.3.3 Transaction Execution Process

 The execution of a transaction in Ethereum is a multi-step process that ensures the integrity and consistency of the network, as outlined in Chapter 6 of the Ethereum Yellow Paper.
 The process can be broken down into three main stages: transaction validation, logic execution, and receipt creation.